In honor of the Laura Ingalls Wilder Award being renamed, I’m moving my discussion of the Little House books forward in the queue.

 Some time around 1929-30, when she was in her ’60’s, Wilder started writing the story of her childhood.
 Her first manuscript was a non-fictional account called Pioneer Girl (now available in it’s original form, annotated by the South Dakota State Historical Society).
 It went through several rounds of editing, and then was reworked by Wilder and her daughter for the children’s market.
 The comparison between original and final versions is instructive.

 First, let’s back up and look at the larger historical picture.
 The experience that Wilder was writing about — the white settlement of Minnesota and the Dakotas in the late 1800’s — was not really westward expansion.
 Already at this time, Americanized California was booming and modernizing: the University of California had been founded, San Francisco had cable cars and Golden Gate Park, and Santa Barbara was a vacation resort for the rich.
 The two coasts were connected by the transcontinental railroad and the telegraph.
 Yellowstone, 600 miles west of the Ingalls’ furthest settling place, was a National Park.
 So this wave of settlement was not pioneering.
-It was what you might call “infill,” in a region that was already considered flyover country.
+It was what you might call “infill,” in a region that white Americans already considered to be flyover country.

 Further, this settlement was not a grass-roots movement driven by a spirit of adventure (though individual settlers may have bought into that romanticized vision); it was incentivized by the government.
 These were people who, while celebrating their independent spirit, were also singing a popular song with a chorus of “Uncle Sam is rich enough to give us all a farm.”